frankthelen/rools/README.md

   weather: { ... },
   posts: { ... },
   ...
-}
+};
+...
+rools.evaluate(facts);
 ```

 As you can imagine, this kind of optimization requires some additional overhead (code complexity and runtime memory consumption).
-It unfolds its potential with the number of rules and the number of fact segments.
+It unfolds its potential with a growing number of rules and fact segments.

 *TL;DR* -- Technically, this is achieved by observing the facts through the ES6 `Proxy` API.